Project - 2023 - Market Analysis Procedures (D) Working Group

 • I share Senator Metzenbaum's desire to ensure that insurance consumers have a thorough understanding of the obligations and performances that they can expect from a prospective life insurance policy, so that they can make fully informed purchase and investment decisions.

-• 1993-4, NAIC Proceedings - Mr. Higgins agreed that there was a problem with lack of education of the agents.
+• 1993-4, NAIC Proceedings - Tony Higgins (NC) agreed that there was a problem with lack of education of the agents.

 • 1993-4, NAIC Proceedings - Life Disclosure Working Group – NAIC